jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 The underlying principle is interesting: the Rust compiler is the precise, unambiguous oracle that says yes or no, and the model doesn't need to understand memory safety; it just needs to produce code that passes the check.
 *This is a model running probabilistic attacks against a deterministic gate*.
 It generates, fails, learns from the error, regenerates - thousands of times - until something gets through.
 The goal isn't comprehension, it's convergence.

-*We need to build Rust at a higher abstraction, e.g. business rules, if it compiles, it never breaks you business.*
+*We need to build Rust at a higher abstraction, e.g. business rules, if it compiles, it never breaks your business.*

-### The missing layer

-A new layer must emerge, and it should be able to:
+### What's next?

-* cover the lossy part towards higher abstraction
-* preserve the decoded knowledge in a way that both human and AI can instantly understand
-* be able to enforce ground truth on the probablistic models
+The next layer needs to do three things: cover the lossy translation between intent and code, preserve decoded knowledge in a form both human and AI can instantly use, and enforce ground truth against the probabilistic models generating code beneath it.

-*A knowledge graph spec layer must emerge, it's where human and AI collaborate to shape the software, and it will be the foundation of many AI-native software from the future.*
+*A knowledge graph spec layer must emerge, it's where human and AI collaborate to shape the software, and it will be the foundation of AI-native software going forward.*

 #### A tiny example